docker/docs/content/guides/docker-concepts/the-basics/what-is-docker-compose.md

 If you've been following the guides so far, you've been working with single container applications.
 But, now you're wanting to do something more complicated - run databases, message queues, caches, or a variety of other services.
 Do you install everything in a single container?
 Run multiple containers?
 If you run multiple, how do you connect them all together?

-One container best practice is that each container should do one thing and do it well.
+One best practice for containers is that each container should do one thing and do it well.
 While there are exceptions to this rule, avoid the tendency to have one container do multiple things.

 You can use multiple `docker run` commands to start multiple containers.
 But, you'll soon realize you'll need to manage networks, all of the flags needed to connect containers to those networks, and more.
 And when you're done, cleanup is a little more complicated.